Our line of explosion proof lights and explosion

 permanent and magnetic mount options work on 12 and 24 volt DC systems and

 provide illumination that extends 250 feet.
 The permanent mount and magnetic

 mount HID spotlights project a beam to 3000 feet.

-Larson Electronics is a
+Larson Electronics is a manufacturer

-mount spotlights, HID spotlights.
+spotlights, HID spotlights.
 HID flashlights and

 the Golight Stryker and Golight Radioray remote controlled spotlights, battery

 LED headlamps.
 Because of our extensive inventory and "make to order" capacity,